nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

   For example, you can decrease or increase the volume separately for each receiver during playback.
 * When pressing the **PLAY/PAUSE** button on a headset, the streaming state only changes for that given headset.
 * Pressing the **PLAY/PAUSE** button on the gateway will respectively start or stop the stream for all headsets listening in.
+* Pressing the **BTN 4** button on a headset will change the active audio stream.
+  The default configuration of the BIS mode supports two audio streams (left and right).

 .. _nrf53_audio_app_testing_steps_cis_walkie_talkie: